The North Mississippi Guide to Professional Home Pest Control

 Armyworms prefer new sod or newly seeded grass.

-If you’re in an area of Memphis or North Mississippi that is suspected to have fall armyworms, you can look for sticky egg masses to appear on buildings, patio sets, decor, plants, and other outdoor surfaces.
+If you’re in an area of North Mississippi suspected to have fall armyworms, look for sticky egg masses on buildings, patio sets, decor, plants, and other outdoor surfaces.
 That’s when you can get ahead of fall armyworms, which is the best way to avoid their damage.

 Armyworm control can happen with an insecticide treatment.
 But since armyworms can have multiple generations per year, you may need numerous applications per year to keep these pests at bay.